msa-ez/msa-ez.github.io/content/business/index.md

 ![image](https://github.com/msa-ez/msa-ez.github.io/assets/113568664/777c8e0c-1482-4fda-b43a-25eaee26314e)
 ## Basic Scenario - Order and Order Cancellation
-- Customer selects a product and places an order
+- Customer selects a product and places an order.
-- When an order is placed, the delivery of the product begins
+- When an order is placed, the delivery of the product begins.
-- Upon completion of delivery, the stock quantity of the product decreases
+- Upon completion of delivery, the stock quantity of the product decreases.
-- The customer can cancel an order
+- The customer can cancel an order.
-- When an order is canceled, the delivery is canceled as well
+- When an order is canceled, the delivery is canceled as well.
-- When the delivery is picked up, the stock quantity increases
+- When the delivery is picked up, the stock quantity increases.

 ## EventStorming